FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 *"Wait", you may say, "why do I need an Express server again?"*

+Again, a good question.
 This has to do with the Authorization Code grant.
-This grant relies on a user interacting with a browser, but still needs a server-side component to handle passing Tokens and Authorization Codes to and from the Authorization Server, aka FusionAuth.
-This keeps all of your sensitive data on the server-side of your app, and makes this data far less likely to be intercepted and hacked.
-This is called the 'backend for frontend' pattern, and is used in the OAuth 2.0 auth code grant flow.
+This grant relies on a user interacting with a browser, but still needs a server-side component to handle passing tokens and authorization codes to and from the authorization server, aka FusionAuth.
+This keeps all of your sensitive access objects on the server-side of your app, and makes them far less likely to be intercepted and hacked.
+If you want to learn more about the nuts and bolts of how the Authorization Code grant works, check out the [Modern Guide to OAuth](/learn/expert-advice/oauth/modern-guide-to-oauth/).

 ### Configure the folders and packages